LT-Lily/complete-javascript-course/10-Functions/README.md

 JS has First-class functions.
 IMPORTANT FEATURE OF JS LANGUAGE:
-JS treats functions as first-clss citizens.
+JS treats functions as first-class citizens.
 This means that functions are simply treated as values.

 # Why does JS work this way?